 - extended school year services provided these services are specified in students' IEPs.
 Special education supports or modifications reflected in the students' IEPs are reimbursable even when provided during summer school.
-General education summer school programs are not eligible for reimbursement, even though students with disabilities may be included in these programs. - personnel who conduct evaluations during a summer session. - time spent in administering tests, analyzing test results, writing evaluation reports, conducting file reviews, and participating in staffings. - Special education instructional media center staff and special education administrators and coordinators who supervise Extended School Year services only when students with IEPs are in attendance.
+General education summer school programs are not eligible for reimbursement, even though students with disabilities may be included in these programs. - personnel who conduct evaluations during a summer session. - time spent in administering tests, analyzing test results, writing evaluation reports, conducting file reviews, and participating in staffings. - Special education administrators and coordinators who supervise Extended School Year services only when students with IEPs are in attendance. - Gifted services are not reimbursable during the Extended School Year (K.A.R.
+91-40-1(x)) - Substitutes are not reimbursable during the Extended School Year